ritvikraj115/Real_RR/README.md

 * **Hybrid retrieval** — lexical and semantic retrieval complement each other rather than competing.
 * **Family-aware diversification** — retrieval is balanced across multiple conceptual JD families.
 * **Adaptive evidence selection** — only the strongest semantic evidence is passed to the Cross-Encoder.
+* **Agreement-aware CE calibration** — the Cross-Encoder is softly calibrated using agreement with BM25 and the Bi-Encoder, rather than being allowed to dominate blindly.
 * **Consistency-aware reranking** — candidates with multiple strong supporting signals are preferred over isolated matches.
 * **Quality-weighted coverage** — breadth is measured using semantic quality rather than simple family counts.
+* **Weighted evidence density** — the strongest evidence is scored with JD importance awareness instead of raw hit count.
 * **Behavior-aware ranking** — structured recruiter signals refine semantic relevance without dominating it.
 * **Explainable scoring** — every major score corresponds to an interpretable hiring dimension.